NIMS-Cryptography/NCC-Sign-MQ-Sign/Readme.md

 make
 ```

-To clean up generated files, use the following comamnd.
+To clean up generated files, use the following command.

 ```
 clean